tomwhite/covid-19-uk-data/README.md

 ## News

+* 2 June 2020.
+I received a reply from the NI Department of Health to my enquiry about making machine readable downloads available.
+For this reason I may stop collating NI data in this repository, since the JSON API the code uses is undocumented and changes from time-to-time.
+See https://github.com/tomwhite/covid-19-uk-data/issues/63.
+> Mr White
+>
+> Thank you for your query.
+Currently, the information on which the dashboard statistics are based is being drawn from live systems and the data is continually being revised.
+This means that we do not at this time feel it would be appropriate to provide data that is still volatile and is subject to both revision and change.
+>
+> Regards
+>
+> Information and Analysis Directorate
 * 28 May 2020.
 DHSC is now providing a timeseries of testing data, linked to from this [DHSC/PHE page](https://www.gov.uk/guidance/coronavirus-covid-19-information-for-the-public#number-of-cases-and-deaths).
 * 23 May 2020.
 DHSC is no longer reporting the number of people tested (daily or cumulative) in Pillar 2, hence it is not possible to give an overall total.
 * 12 May 2020.
 The [PHW dashboard][PHW-dashboard] data download link is no longer static - it changes every day, and there is no easy way to retrieve it, since it is dynamically generated in Tableau.